AlexandraProt/spotify-tableau-project/README.md

 └── Report.pdf                 # Final report with key insights
 ```

----

-## 🚀 How to Use

-1. Clone the repo: `git clone https://github.com/your-username/spotify-tableau-project`
-2. Open `.twbx` files in Tableau Desktop or Tableau Public
-3. Review insights and compare revenue/cost trends
-4. Read the final report for findings & recommendations

----

 ## 📊 Project Summary

 This project simulates a Spotify BI analyst sprint.
 Based on 17 key metrics from 2017–2023, dashboards were built for three internal stakeholders: